Kelly Morgan, Mindfulness-Counseling

 With three locations in Lakewood, Cleveland Heights, and Mentor, Kelly is able to lead the fight against anxiety, depression, and trauma to help people live better lives throughout Northeast Ohio.

 Although Kelly began her professional journey as a yoga instructor, her transition to the counseling field was an organic process, especially having studied psychology in undergrad.

 After both practicing and teaching for over 10 years, Kelly recognized all the benefits yoga brought to her own well-being.
-These principals, like being present and avoiding anxious thoughts in difficult situations, lined up perfectly with the principals she learned in her psychology classes.
+These principles, like being present and avoiding anxious thoughts in difficult situations, lined up perfectly with the principles she learned in her psychology classes.
 “The realization that breathwork could keep me from flying off into a panic was transformational”, Kelly explained.
-“I felt called to share this information, not just with my yoga students, but with others in the community that might be struggling with bigger issues”.
+“I felt called to share this information, not just with my yoga students, but with others in the community that might be struggling with bigger issues.”

 It was then that she decided to go back to school to obtain her Master of Education in Clinical, Counseling and Applied Psychology in 2006.

 Recognizing that the first step towards reaching out for help takes a tremendous amount of courage, Mindfulness-Counseling prides themselves on their timely response to potential clients.
 They have a 24-hour live staff member that helps to gather information before the call is transferred to Kelly as the executive director.
 She then looks at the specific needs of the client and refers them to one of their 13 therapists who initiates a free 15-minute phone consultation to determine the next course of action, oftentimes being a formal intake session.